CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Use Plugins

 Plugins unlike other blocks can only be added in the page config.
-In order to retrieve static props of Plugins on server we need to know what Plugins used on pages before executing them.
+In order to retrieve static props of Plugins on server we need to know what Plugins are used on pages before executing them.
 So in your page you can add a container:
 ```tsx
 <CContainer id="some-plugin-container"></CContainer>